 All expenditures must have adequate supporting documentation in order to be eligible.
 Depending on the nature, extent and amount of the expenditures, this can prove to be challenging for agencies of any size, but can be particularly cumbersome for small or decentralized entities.

 Entities should keep their grant-related information in one place.
 It may help to adopt a naming convention for all electronic files, tagging them with fields that distinguish respective categories.
-It may also help to use internal project numbers or activity codes if systems will allow for that configuration.
+It may also help to use internal project numbers or activity codes if systems allow for that configuration.
 Each expenditure related to the event should include that project or activity code.

 3. Consider the use of technology

-Software can help centralize all of an entity’s federal and state awards onto a single platform, perform calculations, assist with grant administration, and provide information necessary for reporting.
+Software can help centralize all of an entity’s federal and state awards onto a single platform, perform calculations, assist with grant administration and provide information necessary for reporting.
 Entities must examine their needs and organizational readiness to determine whether Microsoft Excel or a third-party software program best suits them.

 As third-party software continues to develop, programs range in their capabilities.
 Basic software can perform calculations and generate reports.
 More advanced technology can onboard leases, remind users of renewals, account for footnote disclosures and more.
 A trusted advisor can help implement this software and centralize an organization’s grant funding portfolio as part of a comprehensive plan tailored to the entity’s needs.